Isabella327/bella-blog/README.md

 # Self introduction

-I'm a developer for website.
+I'm a website developer.

-This is my site for sharing my study and life.
+This is a site of my own to share my daily life and save my learning perception.

-I'm working and living at Beijing.
+I'm currently working full-time in Beijing, and I keep learning everyday.

 ![Docs Version Dropdown](./static/img/blackcat.png)